allthingslinux/tux/docs/content/admin/config/jail.md

 ---
 title: Jail Configuration
+tags:
+  - admin-guide
+  - configuration
+  - jail
 ---

 # Jail Configuration

-!!! wip "Work in progress"
+!!! warning "Work in progress"
     This section is a work in progress.
 Please help us by contributing to the documentation.